 - B Back

-When on the defending site, you have to remember this is a small map and the other team will appear over your shoulder at any moment, so your team has to move in a precise and coordinated way to find the best place to hide.
+When defending a site, you have to remember this is a small map and the other team will appear over your shoulder at any moment, so your team has to move in a precise and coordinated way to find the best place to hide.
 Get two players, they need to take Mid Court while 2 defender scouts search for the best (most empty) Spike Site for retaking.
 Once located, share the information with your team, send the heavy guns upfront, and the fast players through the flanks.

 By default, this is a map designed for teams to get an advantage of its high grounds and numerous corridors; get behind a wall, take cover and stay on a defensive position, take control of all key spots.
 There are truly few places for hiding.
 A Rafters, for example, offers great views of the two main entry points so you can have a good shot when defending A Site, just remember the other team may also know this.
 Be prepared to get some early bruises.

 The fun part about Ascent is there are so many options, high grounds, and corridors that your team will always find a way in or cut to the spike site and prevent a plant, no matter which side you spawn.